In Conversation with Rachel Herbert – Trail’s End Beef

 RR2CS: Trails End operates with an ethic for water, riparian zones, and natural habitats.
 Can you talk about some of those interactions with the wild spaces on your land?

 Our land is essentially what we call ‘wild space’ in Alberta.
 It’s open grasslands.
 It’s creek bottoms and bush and shelter.
 We strive to work with the grassland ecosystem.

-Today, the landscape has way more willow coverage on it now than it did when agriculture in southern Alberta was first taking off, in the late 1880s.
+Today, the land in the hills has way more willow coverage on it now than it did when agriculture in southern Alberta was first taking off, in the late 1880s.
 If you look back in photos, the bison had been clearing and keeping the grasslands quite open.
 Since then, we’ve seen a spread of the willows and the poplars.
 Recently, we’ve done some clearing of willows in the hills to open up grazing.
-Now those willows are thriving – and it’s inviting wildlife back onto the land.
+Now those open meadows are thriving – and it’s inviting wildlife back onto the land.

-Last summer, we were sitting out on the back porch, looking out into the clearing, when I noticed two black bears in the pasture where we usually see moose and deer.
+Last summer, we were sitting out on the back porch, looking out into the clearing, when I noticed two black bears in the “meadow” where we usually see moose and deer.
 Fifteen minutes later, I noticed the bear had come back.
 “That is not the same bear!” my husband said.
 It was a huge mama grizzly in the same space – with two tiny cubs, and a second smaller grizzly.
 Four grizzlies!
 In the same evening, we could see a coyote den in the clearing and little trails from the den.
 The pups were out playing.
 The grizzlies went all the way to the dugout, where they had a drink.
 And the coyotes followed, probably hoping for the bears to scrounge up something to eat.
-We watched them for over an hour.
+We watched them for over an hour, while watching moose and deer come back into the meadow.
+We thought “some people go to Africa on safari and we have the same experience in our own backyard.”
 It felt like we were on an African safari!